lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 16.** *And in thy righteousness shall they be exalted.* In these words briefly we may notice,

-1\.The believer's promotion; he is *exalted*.
+1\.
+The believer's promotion; he is *exalted*.
 In the first Adam we were debased unto the lowest hell, the crown having fallen from our heads; but in Christ, the second Adam, we are again exalted; yea, exalted as high as heaven, for we "sit together with him in heavenly places", says the apostle.
 This is an incredible paradox to a blind world, that the believer who is sitting at this moment upon the dunghill of this earth, should at the same time be sitting in heaven in Christ, his glorious Head and representative, Eph 2:6.

-2\.We have the ground of the believer's preferment and exaltation; it is *in thy righteousness*.
+2\.
+We have the ground of the believer's preferment and exaltation; it is *in thy righteousness*.
 It is not in any righteousness of his own; no, this he utterly disclaims, reckoning it but "dung and loss", "filthy rags", dogs' meat: but it is in *thy* righteousness; that is, the righteousness of God, as the apostle calls it: Ro 1:17 Php 3:9.
 The righteousness of God is variously taken in Scripture.
 Sometimes for the infinite rectitude and equity of his nature: Ps 11:7, "The righteous Lord loveth righteousness."
 Sometimes for his rectorial equity, or distributive justice which he exerciseth in the government of the world, rewarding the good and punishing evil doers: Ps 97:2, "Righteousness and judgment are the habitation of his throne."
 Sometimes it is put for his veracity and faithfulness in accomplishing his word of promise, or in executing his word of threatening: Ps 36:5-6, "Thy faithfulness reacheth unto the clouds: thy righteousness is like the great mountains."
 Sometimes it is put for the perfect righteousness which Christ the Son of God, as our Surety and Mediator, brought in, by his obedience to the law, and death on the cross, for the justification of guilty sinners: and this as I said, is frequently called the righteousness of God; and in this sense I understand it here in the text: *"In thy righteousness shall they be exalted."* — *Ebenezer Erskine.*

 **Verse 17.** *In thy favour our horn shall be exalted.* A man of lofty bearing is said to carry his horn very high.
 To him who is proudly interfering with the affairs of another it will be said, "Why show your *kombu* ", "horn", "here?"
 "See that fellow, what a fine horn he has; he will make the people run."
 "Truly, my lord, you have a great horn."
 "Chinnan has lost his money; aye, and his hornship too."
 "Alas, alas!
 I am like the deer, whose horns have fallen off."— *Joseph Roberts "Oriental Illustrations."*